Code Review Agents: Meet the Sissies 💅

 Each agent:

-- uses consistent severity levels
+- Follows a consistent commenting contract with clear severity levels

-- ends with a summary verdict
+- Ends with a summary verdict so you know exactly where you stand

-Letâs meet them.
+Let’s meet them.

 Accessibility reviews are usually an afterthought.
 This agent treats them as blocking engineering requirements.